AnthonyL22/core-microservice/README.md

 ## IDE
 Simply leveraging the TestNG plugin in your IDE of choice you are able to run any test from IntelliJ or Eclipse

-## Local GRID
-Including the [Runtime Microservice Components](https://github.com/AnthonyL22/runtime-microservice) in your Maven project will give you all the necessary Selenium GRID components needed to build a local GRID environment.
-Once you have included the Maven dependency in your project and have done a **mvn clean install** you will see a directory labeled 'grid' in your project **.../target/test-classes**.
-Be sure to define the **grid.hub.url** in your grid.properties file.

-See the [Selenium GRID instructions](https://github.com/AnthonyL22/runtime-microservice) for more details.

 ## Shared GRID
 If you have a shared machine with a potentially static IP address follow the same instructions as the previous section